 - Somewhere to set and record all your weekly, monthly and yearly skating goals;

-- Space for reflection on your competition and test results and plan for the next one;
+- Space for reflection on your progress, competition and test results and plan for the next one;

 - A whiteboard – design your next costume, draw out your choreography or just use it for graffiti – whatever you want!;